 Incorporate quarterly reviews of data and strategies to determine success.

-Include recruitment bonuses to Foster Families who recruit another family that becomes licensed for general matching.
+Include recruitment bonuses to Foster Families who recruit another family that becomes licensed for general matching not to exceed $75 per recruited family.

 Collaborate on recruitment activities with other agencies and projects, such as AdoptUsKids, and Wendy's Wonderful Kids.